cyclingProfessor/humannetwork/README.md

 > java Server

-The server has several optional argumeents which are parsed in a standard way:
+The server has several optional arguments which are parsed in a standard way:
    "?", "Print a help message"
-   "h", Host adaptor to listen on.
-Can be a hostname or an IP address.
-Defauls to "127.0.0.1" "p", Port number to listen on.
+   "h", Host adapter to listen on.
+Can be a host name or an IP address.
+Defaults to "127.0.0.1" "p", Port number to listen on.
 Defaults to 10000 "s", Session number used to identify clients so that a server can be restarted (not yet implemented)